swen90006-2024/assignment-2-release/README.md

 The provided fuzzers do not implement the bug detector component yet.
 If you use them, ensure you add that feature by checking the output of SQLite.
 To detect more types of bugs, you can consider using sanitizers like [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) and [MemorySanitizer](https://clang.llvm.org/docs/MemorySanitizer.html), which require some updates to the [Makefile](system/Makefile).

 To make this task both interesting and achievable, we provide you with an older version of SQLite (specifically version 3.31), which contains several known vulnerabilities.
-You are expected to automatically discover six of these vulnerabilities to receive full marks (1.5 * 6 = 9 marks) for this task, even without discovering zero-day vulnerabilities.
+You are expected to automatically discover four of these vulnerabilities to receive full marks (1.5 * 4 = 6 marks) for this task, even without discovering zero-day vulnerabilities.

 For a more challenging task, you can download **the latest version of SQLite** from [this page](https://www.sqlite.org/download.html), extract the files, and replace the old SQL source code in the `system` directory.
 If you discover zero-day vulnerabilities through fuzzing, you need to submit them to Thuan ([`thuan.pham@unimelb.edu.au`](mailto:thuan.pham@unimelb.edu.au)), including the group information, the bug-triggering input, and the instructions to reproduce it.
 Thuan and the teaching team will triage your submission and report the bug to the SQLite maintainers on behalf of your team.
 If a vulnerability is confirmed by the maintainers, the first team that discovers and submits the vulnerability to Thuan will earn 3 marks for each vulnerability.
 Duplicate submissions will not receive any marks.
 We will make the details of all bug reports submitted to the SQLite team, along with their status (confirmed or not), available at [https://github.com/swen90006-2024/assignment-2-bug-reports](https://github.com/swen90006-2024/assignment-2-bug-reports).
 This could help you avoid duplicate submissions and focus on discovering new vulnerabilities.
 It could also help manage the volume of emails sent to Thuan.